 1.A.6 The Epithelial Na+ Channel (ENaC) Family

-Epithelial sodium channels facilitate Na⁺ reabsorption in the distal nephron and hence have a role in fluid volume homeostasis and arterial blood pressure regulation.
-Acid-sensing ion channels are broadly distributed in the nervous system where they contribute to sensory processes.
+Epithelial sodium channels facilitate Na⁺ reabsorption across the apical membranes of epithelia in the distal nephron, respiratory and reproductive tracts and exocrine glands, and hence they have a role in fluid volume homeostasis, osmolarity and arterial blood pressure regulation (Enuka et al. 2012).
+Acid-sensing ion channels are broadly distributed in the nervous system where they contribute to sensory processes (Schuhmacher et al. 2015).
 ENaC family members are from animals with no recognizable homologues in other eukaryotes or bacteria.
 The vertebrate ENaC proteins from epithelial cells cluster tightly together on the phylogenetic tree; voltage-insensitive ENaC homologues are also found in the brain.
 The many sequenced C. elegans proteins, including the worm degenerins, are distantly related to the vertebrate proteins as well as to each other.
 At least some of these proteins form part of a mechano-transducing complex for touch sensitivity, but others function in chemosensory transduction pathways (Ben-Shahar, 2011).
 D. melanogaster also has many ENaC family paralogues, some closely related to each other, others very distant in sequence.
 Other members of the ENaC family, the acid-sensing and/or mechanosensory ion channels, ASIC1-4, are homo- or hetero-oligomeric neuronal Zn2+ and H+-gated, mechanosensitive channels that mediate pain sensation in response to tissue acidosis.
 Two extracellular histidines (his-162 and his-339) potentiate Zn2+ activation while another (his-72) mediates pH sensitivity (Baron et al., 2001).
 ASIC1-4 also mediate light touch sensation and are excited by hair movement.
 The homologous Helix aspersa (FMRF-amide)-activated Na+ channel is the first peptide neurotransmitter-gated ionotropic receptor to be sequenced.
 Salty taste is mediated by an ENaC channel in the fungiform papillae in the dorsal epithelium of the anterior tongue.
 Activation of acid-sensing ion channel 1a (ASIC1a) occurs in response to surface trafficking (Chai et al., 2010).
 The stress response protein, SERP1, regulates ENaC biogenesis (Faria et al., 2012).
+Potassium activates mTORC2-dependent SGK1 phosphorylation to stimulate ENaC (Saha et al. 2023).
+The epithelial sodium channel is a drug target (Lemmens-Gruber and Tzotzos 2023).
+The optimization of electrochemical immunosensors can be used to detect epithelial sodium channel as a biomarker of hypertension (Lestari et al. 2023).
+6-Iodoamiloride is an amiloride analog, a potent inhibitor of ASICs (Finol-Urdaneta et al. 2023).
+The intricate interplay between proteases and ENaC emphasizs the significance of proteolytic activation in maintaining sodium and fluid balance in both health and disease (Aufy et al. 2023).

-Protein members of this family all exhibit the same apparent topology, each with N- and C-termini on the inside of the cell, two amphipathic transmembrane spanning segments, M1 and M2, and a large extracellular loop.
+Epithelial Na+ channel (ENaC)/degenerin family members are involved in mechanosensation, blood pressure control, pain sensation, and the expression of fear.
+They display a form of desensitization (Roy et al. 2013).
+Members all exhibit the same apparent topology, each with N- and C-termini on the inside of the cell, two amphipathic transmembrane spanning segments, M1 and M2, and a large extracellular loop (Saugstad et al. 2004).
 The extracellular domains contain numerous highly conserved cysteine residues.
 They are proposed to serve a receptor function.
-Welsh et al. (2002) present three models whereby members of the ENaC family sense mechanostimulation.
+Welsh et al. (2002) presented three models whereby members of the ENaC family sense mechanostimulation.
 Their preferred model involves tethering the channel protein to extracellular matrix proteins such as collagens and/or intracellular cystoskeletal proteins such as α- and β-tubulins.
-Carnally et al., 2008 have presented evidence, based on the X-ray crystal structure, that ASIC1a assembles as a trimer.
-Carattino (2011) has reviewed the structural mechanisms underlying the function of epithelial sodium channel/acid-sensing ion channel.
+Carnally et al., 2008 have presented evidence, based on an X-ray crystal structure, that ASIC1a assembles as a heterotrimer.
+Carattino (2011) has reviewed the structural mechanisms underlying the functions of epithelial sodium channel/acid-sensing ion channels.
 Opening of the ion conductive pathway involves coordinated rotation of the second transmembrane-spanning domains (Tolino et al., 2011).
 The second TMS modulates channel gating in response to shear stress (Abi-Antoun et al., 2011).
+ASIC- and ENaC-types of Na+ channels exhibit different conformational changes (Hanukoglu 2016).
+The ion selectivity filter has been discussed (Hanukoglu 2016).
+Interactions between the epithelial sodium channel gamma-subunit and claudin-8 modulates paracellular sodium permeability in the renal collecting duct (Sassi et al. 2020).
+Reactive species generated by heme impair alveolar epithelial sodium channel function in acute respiratory distress syndrome (Aggarwal et al. 2020).
+DEG/ENaC/ASIC channels vary in their sensitivities to anti-hypertensive and non-steroidal anti-inflammatory drugs (Fechner et al. 2021).
+Epithelial sodium channels exhibit sodium self-inhibition (Lawong et al. 2023).

 Mammalian ENaC is important for the maintenance of Na+ balance and the regulation of blood pressure.
 Three homologous ENaC subunits, α, β and γ, have been shown to assemble to form the highly Na+-selective channel.
 Only the dehydrated form of Na+ (or Li+) is transported.
-The stoichiometry of the three subunits is possibly α2βγ in a heterotetrameric architecture.
+The stoichiometry of the three subunits is αβγ in a heterotrimeric architecture, and they form a triangular pyramid-shaped funnel (Edelheit et al. 2014).
 A structural model has been proposed in which the properties of the channel are conferred by the second TMS together with the preceding hydrophobic region that may loop into the membrane as do the P-regions of VIC family members.
 The selectivity filter of the epithelial Na+ channel α-subunit is at least in part determined by residues Ser580 to Ser592 following the second TMS.
 Residues conferring cation selectivity are in both M2 and the preceding loop.
-Negatively charged residues in M2 of the mammalian α-subunit are important as two substitutions, αE595C and αD602C confer K+ permeability (Sheng et al., 2001b).
+Negatively charged residues in M2 of the mammalian α-subunit are important, as two substitutions, αE595C and αD602C confer K+ permeability (Sheng et al., 2001b).

 Acid-sensing ion channels (ASICs) have been implicated in perception of pain, ischaemic stroke, mechanosensation, learning and memory.
+They are implicated in touch, pain, digestive function, baroreception, blood volume control and hearing (Chen and Wong 2013).
 Jasti et al. (2007) reported the low-pH crystal structure of a chicken ASIC1 deletion mutant at 1.9 Å resolution.
 Each subunit of the chalice-shaped homotrimer is composed of short amino and carboxy termini, and two transmembrane helices.
 A bound chloride ion is present.
 A disulphide-rich, multidomain extracellular region is enriched in acidic residues with carboxyl-carboxylate pairs, suggesting that at least one carboxyl group bears a proton.
 Electrophysiological studies on aspartate-to-asparagine mutants confirmed that these carboxyl-carboxylate pairs participate in proton sensing.
 Between the acidic residues and the transmembrane pore lies a disulphide-rich 'thumb' domain poised to couple the binding of protons to the opening of the ion channel.
 The results demonstrated that proton activation involves long-range conformational changes.
 The Akt and Sgk protein kinases are components of an insulin signaling pathway that increases Na+ absorption by up-regulating membrane expression of ENaC via a regulatory system that involves inhibition of Nedd4-2 (Lee et al., 2007).

 The activity of the epithelial sodium channel (ENaC) is modulated by multiple external factors, including proteases, cations, anions and shear stress.
 The resolved crystal structure of acid-sensing ion channel 1 (ASIC1), and mutagenesis studies suggest that the large extracellular region is involved in recognizing external signals that regulate channel gating.
 The thumb domain in the extracellular region of ASIC1 has a cylinder-like structure with a loop at its base that is in proximity to the tract connecting the extracellular region to the transmembrane domains.
 This loop has been proposed to have a role in transmitting proton-induced conformational changes within the extracellular region to the gate.
 Shi et al. (2011) examined whether loops at the base of the thumb domains within ENaC subunits have a similar role in transmitting conformational changes induced by external Na+ and shear stress.
 Mutations at selected sites within this loop in each of the subunits altered channel responses to both external Na+ and shear stress.
 The most robust changes were observed at the site adjacent to a conserved Tyr residue.
 In the context of channels that have a low open probability due to retention of an inhibitory tract, mutations in the loop activated channels in a subunit-specific manner.
 This loop may have a role in modulating channel gating in response to external stimuli, consistent with the hypothesis that external signals trigger movements within the extracellular regions of ENaC subunits that are transmitted to the channel gate (Shi et al., 2011).